Understanding Your Condition: What Does The Term Low Vision Include?

 • Reading prisms

-If you think you have the signs and symptoms of vision loss condition or your eyeglasses or contact lenses do not help you with improved vision, visit the eye clinic for a comprehensive eye examination.
-A lower vision can diminish your quality of life with difficulty in engaging in everyday work.
-Early diagnosis and getting adjusted with the available resources and strategies can help you continue working without limiting yourself to be seated as a blind person without complete vision.
+If you think you have the signs and symptoms of a vision loss or your eyeglasses or contact lenses do not help you with improved vision, visit the eye clinic for a comprehensive eye examination.
+A lower vision can diminish your quality of life and make it difficult to engage in everyday work.
+Early diagnosis and adjusting to available resources and strategies can help you continue working without limiting yourself to being seated as a blind person without complete vision.
 Visit us at Ebsaar Eye Surgical Center to diagnose your eyesight issue and get helpful tips from our professionals to balance your work and life with viable treatment options for low vision conditions.

 Ebsaar - Help Chat